nclarius/tile-gaps/README.md

 ### Compatibility

 - For compatibility with [sticky window snapping](https://store.kde.org/p/1112552/) you can use [my fork](https://github.com/nclarius/sticky-window-snapping), which adds an option in the configuration to set the tile gap size between windows, and will properly retain the gap when resizing adjacent windows.
+- I have not tried out combinations of the gaps script with tiling scripts (such as [Bismuth](https://store.kde.org/p/1603469/) or [KWin Tiling](https://store.kde.org/p/1112554/)); if you have experiences, please let me know.

 ### Issues